 What happens if I need a certain course to graduate and this is my graduation year, but the course is full?

 The Registration Office has a Waiting List Policy to ensure fairness.
 Be sure to inform the Registration Office and your faculty advisor if you find yourself in this situation.

 What do I do if I want to transfer from one program to another?

 In this case, you should make an appointment with your faculty advisor to talk about your reasons for the change and about your career plans.
 Your faculty advisor should go over your current program sheet and the new one, pointing out the implications of changing majors.
 If you still want to go ahead, your faculty advisor will help you fill out the Change of Program form (PDF).
 You will then have to obtain the signature of your new faculty advisor.

 What do I do if I want to change from one degree/certificate to another degree/certificate?

 In this case, you should make an appointment with your faculty advisor to talk about your reasons for the change and about your career plans.
 Your faculty advisor should go over your current program sheet and the new one, pointing out the implications of changing majors.
 If you still want to go ahead, your faculty advisor will help you fill out the Change of Program form.
 You will then have to obtain the signature of your new faculty advisor.

 What do I have to do to qualify for graduation (besides the academic requirements)?

-You must submit an Intention to Graduate form to the Registration Office.
+You must submit an Intention to Graduate form.
 The graduation fee for a degree is $135 and $70 for a certificate.